jasonmoy28/psycModel/README.md

 # psycModel
-## Intergrated Toolkit for Pyschological Analysis and Modelling in R
+## Intergrated Toolkit for Pyschological Analysis and Modeling in R

 <!-- badges: start -->